HOW DID THE SUSTAINING MEMBER PROGRAM COME ABOUT?

 Since it’s inception in 1995 the “Forever Phi Sig” Sustaining Member program has raised thousands of dollars for alumni clubs and house corporations to fund local alumni events, alumni club newsletters, chapter house improvements, and alumni club scholarships for undergraduate chapters.

 The “Forever Phi Sig” Sustaining Member program has been an unqualified success, not only for the Grand Chapter but for the participating alumni clubs as well.
-The money raised through this program will continue to help both the Grand Chapter and alumni clubs provide important services for our growing membership as we face the new challenges and opportunities of the next millennium.
+The money raised through this program will continue to help both the Grand Chapter and alumni clubs provide essential services for our growing membership as we face the new challenges and opportunities of the next millennium.